.: Trade of NWFP

 form of Bank Guarantee.

-The collection and sale of Tendu leaves in last six years is given in the following table.
+The collection and sale of Tendu leaves in last fifteen years is given in the following table.

 Year